 But when we were in Basel, walking on our guided tour and the tour guide said to us:

 Basel looks lovely, don’t you think.
 This is what the whole of Europe could have looked like if it wasn’t for the World War (I and II).

 And this struck a chord with me.
 We stood still in the middle of an intersection and I looked around me.
-Of course, I’ve seen historic centers and many European streets have those cobblestone charm, but Basel (and the rest of Switzerland) was different.
+Of course, I’ve seen historic centers and many European streets have that cobblestone charm, but Basel (and the rest of Switzerland) was different.
 It felt like I was Alice and fell down the rabbit hole and came out at the other end in a world that never seen war.
-It complete jumbled with my mind (I know, that even though Switzerland remained neutral, the locals still suffered from the consequences around them).
+It completely jumbled with my mind (I know, that even though Switzerland remained neutral, the locals still suffered from the consequences around them).